Electric car: Acceleration and drivetrain design

 Electric motors can provide high power-to-weight ratios.
 Batteries can be designed to supply the electrical current needed to support these motors.
 Electric motors have a flat torque curve down to zero speed.
 For simplicity and reliability, most electric cars use fixed-ratio gearboxes and have no clutch.

 Many electric cars have faster acceleration than average ICE cars, largely due to reduced drivetrain frictional losses and the more quickly-available torque of an electric motor.
 However, NEVs may have a low acceleration due to their relatively weak motors.

-Electric vehicles can also use a motor in each wheel hub or next to the wheels, this is rare but claimed to be safer.
+Electric vehicles can also use a motor in each wheel hub or next to the wheels; this is rare but claimed to be safer.
 Electric vehicles that lack an axle, differential, or transmission can have less drivetrain inertia.
 Some direct current motor-equipped drag racer EVs have simple two-speed manual transmissions to improve top speed.
 The concept electric supercar Rimac Concept One claims it can go from 0–97 km/h in 2.5 seconds.
 Tesla claims the upcoming Tesla Roadster will go 0–60 mph in 1.9 seconds.

 Energy efficiency

 Internal combustion engines have thermodynamic limits on efficiency, expressed as a fraction of energy used to propel the vehicle compared to energy produced by burning fuel.
-Gasoline engines effectively use only 15% of the fuel energy content to move the vehicle or to power accessories; diesel engines can reach on-board efficiency of 20%; electric vehicles have efficiencies of 69–72%, when counted against stored chemical energy, or around 59–62%, when counted against required energy to recharge.
+Gasoline engines effectively use only 15% of the fuel energy content to move the vehicle or to power accessories; diesel engines can reach on-board efficiency of 20%; electric vehicles convert over 77% of the electrical energy from the grid to power at the wheels.
+This is partially offset by power required to move the significant weight of the batteries.

 Electric motors are more efficient than internal combustion engines in converting stored energy into driving a vehicle.
 However, they are not equally efficient at all speeds.
 To allow for this, some cars with dual electric motors have one electric motor with a gear optimised for city speeds and the second electric motor with a gear optimised for highway speeds.
 The electronics select the motor that has the best efficiency for the current speed and acceleration.
 Regenerative braking, which is most common in electric vehicles, can recover as much as one fifth of the energy normally lost during braking.